anhinga/with-GPT-4/Shadertoy/second-conversation.md

 https://www.shadertoy.com/view/llBGWc

-and I forked the last one to create this: https://www.shadertoy.com/view/ddVXDG
+and I forked the last one to create this: https://www.shadertoy.com/view/ddVXDG (defective fork though, audio does not load on the start, need to redo manual setup on the start which is quite unfortunate)